 Don't go overboard with stationary.
 You're thanking the interviewer, not trying to impress.
 Even an email will work fine.

 Be Mindful of How You Follow Up

-If you start pestering someone about whether they’ve made a hiring decision, you'll turn yourself into a nuisance.
-Remember that hiring managers are usually people who trying to do their regular jobs and fill a position.
-They have tasks they must tend to, and filling an open job position might not be at the top of their lists.
-So don’t bother them.
-If you haven’t heard a response in over a week, you can send a short email checking in and, again, expressing your interest, but don’t call.
+If you start pestering the interviewer about whether they’ve made a hiring decision, you'll end up a nuisance – which isn't the impression you want to leave.
+Remember that hiring managers are usually people trying to do their regular jobs and fill a position.
+They have other tasks they must tend to, and filling an open job position might not be at the top of their lists.
+If you haven’t had a response in over a week, you can send a short email checking in and, again, expressing your interest, but don’t call.
 As a general rule, calling is more invasive.

 What if You Don’t Hear Anything?